eduappdevs/eduapp/readme.md

      <p>------Fields</p>
      <p>---------Email:email of your account.</p>
      <p>---------Password:password of your account , if its not empty , it will be green.</p>
-     <p>---------Password confirmation:if password confirmation field matches with first password fields , then it will be green and the submit button will be enabled.</p>
+     <p>---------Password confirmation:if password confirmation field matches with first password field , then it will be green and the submit button will be enabled.</p>
      <p>---------Submit button:if password its not empty and password confirmation matches with it , then this will be enabled to click , this will sign up if email is not already signed up. </p>